elunna/nerfhack-changelog/README.md

   * Each rage attack uses up 1d5 energy, so at least 3 energy is required to trigger a rage attack.

 ### Cavemen
+* Cavemen have 2 guaranteed sacrifice gifts: Skullcrusher and David's Sling.
+After these two artifacts have been gifted, no further artifacts can be yielded from #offer.
+* Instead of the standard crowning gift, cavemen always receive Giantslayer (EvilHack)
 * Cavemen start with a random set of dragon scales.
 * Unlike other roles, cavemen do not start out knowing scrolls of identify.
 * When reading scrolls of identify, cavemen will never be able to identify all items, instead being limited to a single identify per scroll.